yazz/VisualJS/README.md

 # FAQ - Company and team related questions

 ### Who is involved with Yazz.
 Zubair Quraishi is the main developer.
-There are also other people who also help out from time to time, including people from Google and Microsoft, amongst other places.
+There are also other people who also help out from time to time, including people from Google, Microsoft, and other companies.

 ### Is Visual Javascript looking for investment
 No, we don't need money as Yazz has been sponsoring the development of the Visual Javascript tool.
 We would only consider investment from the outside if it was a very long term partnership, as Yazz is expecting to be unprofitable for many years to come.
 We have been approached by many investors to invest in us, but we would only consider long term investors who would also bring some strategic value to Yazz/Visual Javascript.